If you have an elderly neighbor, investing a little of your time in helping them could really make their lives easier.

-If you decide to visit, it is better to have a short visit but to do it more often.
+If you decide to visit, it is better to keep your visits short but to do it more often.
 You could also offer to take a walk with them around your neighborhood.
-They may want to do that but do not feel safe doing it alone.

 Help Around the House

 With age come certain difficulties in performing certain chores around the household.

 Things we didn’t even put our minds into before can become a problem because it’s hard to move, bend down or reach.
 You can offer to vacuum and mop their floors every once in a while.

 People with unsteady hands might have problems doing the dishes, so that is another thing where help may be needed.
 Besides that, you can perform handy work around the house if you know how – changing the bulbs, unclogging drains, fixing heat and similar things.

 Help with anything physically challenging will be greatly appreciated.

 If you have a yard, you know there’s always something to do, regardless of the season!